d12frosted/elpa-mirror/gnu/denote-readme.txt

   │ ;; file names.
 This provides a more informative view.
   │ (setq denote-backlinks-show-context t)
   │
-  │ ;; Also see `denote-link-backlinks-display-buffer-action' which is a bit │ ;; advanced.
+  │ ;; Also see `denote-backlinks-display-buffer-action' which is a bit │ ;; advanced.
   │
   │ ;; If you use Markdown or plain text files (Org renders links as buttons